ibmpersonal921-crypto/quran-app/README.md

 ---

-## 🎙️ Recitation Coach — honest scope
+## 🎙️ Recitation Coach — two modes, and the honest trade-off between them

-A true "live phone call" AI tutor that corrects you word-by-word *while you're still speaking* needs a **streaming** speech recognizer (partial results every ~200ms).
-Free, fully local models don't do that reliably for Arabic/tajweed yet, so this project uses a **near-real-time loop** instead:

-1. You record a short clip (`st.audio_input` — built into Streamlit, no extra setup) reciting one ayah.
-2. `faster-whisper` (free, runs locally on CPU) transcribes it.
-3. `services/recitation_coach.py` diffs your transcript against the correct ayah word-by-word (`difflib`) and normalizes Arabic text first (strips diacritics, unifies alef/ya/ta-marbuta variants) so it flags real mistakes without being overly strict about minor tajweed marks.
-4. You get colour-coded feedback + a spoken tip (via `gTTS`) in 1–3 seconds.
+**Practice Mode** (the reliable one): you record a short clip (`st.audio_input` — built into Streamlit, no extra setup), `faster-whisper` (free, runs locally on CPU) transcribes it, and `services/recitation_coach.py` diffs your transcript against the correct ayah word-by-word (`difflib`), after normalizing Arabic text (stripping diacritics, unifying alef/ya/ta-marbuta variants) so it flags real mistakes without being overly strict about minor tajweed marks.
+You get colour-coded feedback + a spoken tip (`gTTS`) in 1–3 seconds.
+This is chunk-based, not continuous — but tested and accurate.

-### Going further (if you want to push past the MVP)
+**Live Mode (beta)** — the closer-to-a-real-live-call attempt: it uses the browser's own **free, built-in Web Speech API** (`build_live_mode_html()` in `services/recitation_coach.py`, rendered via `st.components.v1.html`) to listen continuously and light up reference words green/red *as you recite*, with no per-chunk round trip.
+Two things to know before you rely on it:
+- **Browser support:** Chrome or Edge only (desktop or Android) — no Safari, no Firefox.
+The component detects unsupported browsers and says so rather than silently doing nothing.
+- **Recognition quality:** it uses the browser's general-purpose Arabic speech model, not one trained on tajweed-precise Quranic recitation, and the word-matching is a simple greedy left-to-right pass (no backtracking) — so it's a good "am I roughly flowing correctly, live" signal, not a tajweed-grade judge.
+Practice Mode is the more precise, fully-tested option; think of Live Mode as the live/continuous bonus layer on top.

+## 📞 Live Call Mode — the "at any cost" paid option

+If free isn't the constraint, `services/live_stream_coach.py` gives you the real thing: continuous WebRTC mic streaming (`streamlit-webrtc`) piped live to **Deepgram**'s streaming transcription — works in every browser (not just Chrome), far more stable and accurate than the free Web Speech API.
+Get a free-trial key at console.deepgram.com (a few dollars of paid usage after that covers a lot of practice), add `DEEPGRAM_API_KEY` to your `.env` / Secrets, `pip install streamlit-webrtc deepgram-sdk streamlit-autorefresh av numpy`, and the "📞 Live Call Mode" section on Recitation Coach lights up.

+**What paying does *not* buy:** a model that judges tajweed (makhraj, madd length, qalqalah) the way a human teacher does.
+No service — free or paid — does that off-the-shelf; it needs a custom model trained on tajweed-annotated audio.
+Every option in this app, including this one, gives you accurate live *word matching*, not a tajweed examiner.

+**One honesty note:** this file wires together WebRTC threading, a persistent websocket, and a polling UI refresh — three moving parts I followed the documented pattern for but couldn't run end-to-end in a real browser to verify from here.
+Test it locally before relying on it; Practice Mode and the free Live Mode are the tested fallbacks if anything breaks.

+There's also a real technical ceiling worth knowing about: `st.components.v1.html` renders your component inside a sandboxed iframe, and microphone access (`getUserMedia`, which `SpeechRecognition` needs) requires that iframe to be granted a `microphone` permissions policy.
+Whether Streamlit's iframe grants that can vary by Streamlit version/browser — if Live Mode's Start button does nothing or the browser never prompts for mic access, that's why.
+If you want to push past this ceiling:

+- **Fix the iframe permission properly:** package this as a real Streamlit custom component (`streamlit.components.v1.declare_component`) instead of raw `components.v1.html` — custom components get more control over their iframe's permissions policy.
-- **True streaming correction:** replace the record→transcribe→diff loop with a streaming ASR service (e.g. a cloud provider's streaming speech-to-text) fed through `streamlit-webrtc`, so feedback appears while you're still talking.
-This is the biggest engineering step up and typically isn't free.
+- **True streaming ASR, cloud-grade:** replace the Web Speech API with a paid streaming speech-to-text service (e.g. a cloud provider's streaming STT) fed through `streamlit-webrtc` — the biggest step up, and typically not free.
-- **Real tajweed rule-checking** (madd length, qalqalah, idgham, etc.), not just "right/wrong word" — this needs a phoneme-level model trained on tajweed-annotated Qur'an audio (research-level; e.g. look at Tarteel.ai's public work for inspiration).
+- **Real tajweed rule-checking** (madd length, qalqalah, idgham, etc.), not just "right/wrong word" — needs a phoneme-level model trained on tajweed-annotated Qur'an audio (research-level; look at Tarteel.ai's public work for inspiration).
 - **Per-user accounts** instead of one shared local SQLite file, if you want multiple people to have separate streaks — swap `database/db.py` for a